lsgd/Whatsapp_speech_to_text/speech_google.md

 A download with the key will automatically start.
 We need this key to later access the Speech-to-Text API and to upload files to Cloud Storage.

-[!CAUTION]
+**Warning**
-Never upload the downloaded JSON key to GitHub or other publicly accessible locations!
+:warning: Never upload the downloaded JSON key to GitHub or other publicly accessible locations!

 ### 2.5 Create a budget alert for exceeded costs